felipeguimaraens/felipeguimaraens/README.md

 ## 🧰 Work
-I'm an Brazilian IT agent with more than 5 years of experience working as IT support agent and software development with interessests in: embedded electronics, C/C++ languagem and low level programming.
+I'm an Brazilian IT agent with more than 5 years of experience working as IT support agent and software development with interessests in: System integration (API) development, backend development and game development.

 ## 🛠 Skills
-Python (certified with PCEP and PCAP)
+Python (certified with PCEP and PCAP), Java, C++ (Qt)

-C (Microcontroller and algorithms)

-C++ (Network programming)
+Unreal and Godot

 Git and Github

-SQL and SOQL
+SQL and NoSQL

 Salesforce (Analytics CRM)